MilaniTetani/Dice-Simulation/README.md

 ## Usage
 To use the Dice Simulation:
-1. Run the script.
+1. Run the script after completing the Installation steps from 1 - 5.
 2. Load a file to save roll history (i.e., enter any filename of choice).
-3. Follow the prompts to roll dice, switch between rolling one or two dice, display roll history while playing or stop playing.
-4. Make sure to save your game state.
-5. When opt to stop, choose whether to delete your saved roll history on your file (this will delete the file) or not.
+3. Playing:
+   - 'Roll Dice' to roll.
+   - 'Switch Dice' to switch dice from 1 to 2 & vice verse.
+   - 'Save Game' to save current rolls.
+   - 'Show Roll History' show history rolls.
+   - 'Exit' to exit and can also choose to save the overall rolls from current rolls of the game or not.